 Are your employees ‘fit to fly?’ (or should we say …unfit from flying?).
 It’s no secret that business travel can be disruptive to employees’ regular sleep, exercise and eating routines–all of which can take a toll on their overall health and well-being.
 Unhealthy travel habits can also lead to less productive employees and can hurt your organization’s bottom line—in fact, the CDC’s research suggests productivity losses linked to absenteeism cost employers 225.8 billion dollars each year.
 If your employees are engaging in poor travel health habits, it’s important to address these risks before they take a toll on your travelers (and your organization).
-Our Chief Medical Officer, Dr. Robert Wheeler, shares his advice for fostering a “fit to fly” culture— and helping to ensure traveling employees are happy, healthy, and productive.
+We share our advice for fostering a “fit to fly” culture— and helping to ensure traveling employees are happy, healthy, and productive.

 1. Keep it Moving: Stress brought on by business travel can encourage the use of caffeine, fatty foods, or cigarettes to curb anxiety, none of which are conducive to overall employee wellness.
 And while employees may be tempted to “forget” their gym clothes altogether, staying active can reduce stress levels and give them the energy and stamina they need to help them through their long travel days.
 Rather than micro-managing employees when they travel, emphasize office wellness programs such as a walking club or health insurance benefits that reward an individual’s fitness.
 If your company works with a local gym, arrange for a trainer to meet with employees to talk about how they can fit their workouts in on the road.
 A few tips include: bringing a set of resistance bands or collapsible dumbbells (which are light and easy to pack) scheduling workout times in advance (and sticking to them like one would any other business meeting or appointment!) and finding safe running/walking routes in proximity to their hotel rooms.